dvidos/arduino-nineball/readme.md

 Uncomment the desired one.
 One cable sound!
 Woot!

+## Run Modes

+The program can run on three modes:

+* `RUN_SOFTWARE_TESTS` - runs unit tests, presenting output on the serial monitor
+* `RUN_HARDWARE_TESTS` - runs a small applet, allowing verification of various functionalities
+* no defines - runs the normal pinball sofrware, as supposed to.

 ## Maintenability

 Unfortunately, this is prey to the shallow entry curve of Arduino.
 Yes, it worked well since the first time I plugged it in.